jamesstidard/mzo/docs/docs/usage.md

 1337.0
 ```

-By default the formats for commands is get to `human`.
+By default the formats for commands is set to `human`.
 You can change this by
 editing the `~/.mzo/config` file and setting the default format to either
 `human`, `csv` or `json`.